EtherSystem/TheLongMood/README.md

 - Temporarily relieved by reading
 - Boosted downward by food consumption

+### Struggle Penalty (Aftershock System)

+Wildlife struggles apply a Depression penalty.
+You can choose how it is applied:

+- **Instant mode**: the full penalty is applied immediately.
+- **Aftershock mode**: the penalty is stored as a pool and applied gradually over time.

+In aftershock mode, the penalty is applied linearly over the configured duration (1–12 in-game hours).
+While an aftershock is active, **passive depression recovery is disabled** so the penalty isn’t silently canceled out by baseline recovery.

+This makes attacks leave a meaningful psychological impact even if the player returns to safe / comfortable conditions afterwards.

 ### Eating Bonus Logic

 If the player eats long enough: